seth586/guides/FreeNAS/freenas_8_mempool.md

 Server started on 127.0.0.1:8999
 Updating mempool
+Updating mempool
-Calculated fee for transaction 1 / 621
+Calculated fee for transaction 1 / 3257
-Calculated fee for transaction 2 / 621
+Calculated fee for transaction 2 / 3257
-Calculated fee for transaction 3 / 621
+Calculated fee for transaction 3 / 3257
-Calculated fee for transaction 4 / 621
-Calculated fee for transaction 5 / 621
 ...
 ```
 Press CTRL+C to abort the process.